thiyangt/DataAnalysiswithR/content/blog/Topic2/index.md

 comments: false
 ---

 Now you have successfully installed R and R studio as give in [1.
 Install R and RStudio](https://r4fun.netlify.app/blog/topic1/).

 *Note: Without completing Step 1 ([1.
 Install R and RStudio](https://r4fun.netlify.app/blog/topic1/)) you will not be able to follow the steps given below.*

+> ### Help
+> Step-by-step illustration video clip of the below steps is ALSO available at https://www.youtube.com/watch?v=7nzsW-lhb14

 # Installing an R Package